andrewhao/platform-powered-talk/slides.md

 But where in the system do you apply?

+Generally when we think about technical leverage we think "Oh, we'll centralize everything in a single platform/repository/service", or we think about buying a SaaS offering from a vendor

 It can be hard to know where to start.
 It’s worse to build the wrong abstraction than have no abstraction at all.

 We selectively apply leverage at different tiers of the system

 ---

 class: diagram-image middle center

 <img src="./images/pyramid.png" />

+???

+There's a more structured way to think about technical leverage.
+Let's actually consider where in your application you want to introduce constraints.
+In this tiered architecture...

 ---